 What do the Voices Scholars do?

 The Scholars will participate in diversity and inclusion initiatives, including events, workshops and training sessions.
-They will also be giving and receiving mentoring to help them through their experience in a predominantly white institution.
+They will also be giving and receiving peer mentoring to help them through their experience in a dominantly white institution.
 Each Scholar also takes a rotation weekly being available to serve other students in the Multicultural Center.

 How do you apply for the Voices Scholarship?

 Students may apply online like they would for any other scholarship.
 The scholarship is for one academic year; therefore, applicants cannot be accepted mid-year.
 Learn more about the Voices Scholarship.